BCG Vaccinations and TB testing at CityDoc

 TB is a curable disease and also a preventable one.
 However, treatment requires a combination of medications taken for at least 6 months, whereas, prevention is much simpler with a single dose of BCG vaccine, which can be given form birth.

 BCG Vaccination- Supply Available at CityDoc Moorgate (Tuesday and Friday) /Oxford Circus (Monday-Saturday) and Canary Wharf (Wednesday)

 At CityDoc, we have been providing BCG vaccinations since 2006 at our CQC registered clinics in City of London (Moorgate), Central London (Oxford Circus).

 BCG Vaccine £85.
 Telephone Reservation Required.
 Limited Availability due to National Shortage.

-For individuals above 5 years of age, evidence is required that you have had no previous exposure to TB prior to vaccination.
+You will require require evidence that you have had no previous exposure to TB prior to vaccination.
 This takes the form of a Mantoux Skin Test.

 The BCG Vaccine